 - Appeals are not intended to provide for a full re-hearing of the allegation(s).
-In most cases, appeals are confined to a review of the written documentation or record of the original hearing and pertinent documentation regarding the specific grounds for appeal. - Decisions on appeal are to be deferential to the original decision, making changes to the finding only when there is clear error and to the sanction(s)/responsive action(s) only if there is a compelling justification to do so. - An appeal is not an opportunity for Appeal Decision-makers to substitute their judgment for that of the original Decision-maker(s) merely because they disagree with the finding and/or sanction(s). - The Appeal Chair/Panel may consult with the Title IX Coordinator (or designee) and/or legal counsel on questions of procedure or rationale, for clarification, if needed.
-Documentation of all such consultation will be maintained. - Appeals granted should normally be remanded to the original Investigator(s) and/or Decision-maker(s) for reconsideration. - Once an appeal is decided, the outcome is final: further appeals are not permitted, even if a decision or sanction is changed on remand (except in the case of a new hearing). - In rare cases where a procedural error cannot be cured by the original Decision-maker(s) (as in cases of bias), the Appeal Chair/Panel may order a new investigation and/or a new hearing with a new Pool members serving in the Investigator and Decision-maker roles. - The results of a new hearing can be appealed, once, on any of the three available appeal grounds. - In cases that result in reinstatement to the University or resumption of privileges, all reasonable attempts will be made to restore the Respondent to their prior status, recognizing that some opportunities lost may be irreparable in the short term.
+In most cases, appeals are confined to a review of the written documentation or record of the original hearing and pertinent documentation regarding the specific grounds for appeal. - Decisions on appeal are to be deferential to the original decision, making changes to the finding only when there is clear error and to the sanction(s)/responsive action(s) only if there is a compelling justification to do so. - An appeal is not an opportunity for Appeal Decision-maker(s) to substitute their judgment for that of the original Decision-maker(s) merely because they disagree with the finding and/orsanction(s). - The Appeal Chair/Decision-maker(s) may consult with the Title IX Coordinator (or designee) and/or legal counsel on questions of procedure or rationale, for clarification, if needed.
+Documentation of all such consultation will be maintained. - Appeals granted should normally be remanded (or partially remanded) to the original Investigator(s) and/or Decision-maker(s) for reconsideration. - Once an appeal is decided, the outcome is final: further appeals are not permitted, even if a decision or sanction is changed on remand (except in the case of a new hearing). - In rare cases where a error cannot be cured by the original Decision-maker(s) or the Title IX Coordinator (as in cases of bias), the Appeal Chair/Decision-maker(s) may order a new investigation and/or a new hearing with a new Pool members serving in the Investigator and Decision-maker roles. - The results of a new hearing can be appealed, once, on any of the three available appeal grounds. - In cases that result in reinstatement to the University or resumption of privileges, all reasonable attempts will be made to restore the Respondent to their prior status, recognizing that some opportunities lost may be irreparable in the short term.